Finance Series

 Abstract

 This paper analyzes interactions between corporate governance and law enforcement practices, focusing on cases where deterrence is weak and harmful misconduct is profitable.
-We show how managerial compensation contracts, including stock-based compensation and insurance that shields managers from liability, systematically undermine enforcement efforts aimed both at the corporation and at managers.
-We also show that common enforcement policies such as discounting penalties when corporations voluntarily self-report or implement compliance programs can actually lead to more social harm by increasing the profitability of misconduct.
-Our results suggest that to be effective policies designed to deter corporate misconduct must account for interactions between external governance, such as laws and their enforcement, and internal governance mechanisms such as managerial compensation.
-The analysis offers insights into how to improve the deterrence of corporate misconduct.
+We show that managerial compensation contracts often undermine enforcement efforts aimed both at the corporation and at managers, and that common enforcement policies such as discounting penalties when corporations self-report or implement compliance programs can lead to more social harm by increasing the profitability of misconduct.
+Our results suggest that policies designed to deter corporate misconduct must account for interactions between external governance, including laws and their enforcement, and internal governance mechanisms such as managerial compensation.